Diverse Emission Patterns from Precessing Super-Eddington Disks Formed in Tidal Disruption Events: Radiative Features

 The precession signal can be decomposed into rapid and slow scenarios, with the former producing periodic modulations and the latter enabling detection of late-time X-ray transitions.
 Cases 1--4 correspond to rapid precession and are illustrated in Figure \ref{fig:pattern} and summarized in Table \ref{tab:patterns}.

 It is noteworthy that as the accretion rate declines to a sub-Eddington state in later stages, the disk transitions into a geometrically thin disk.
 The viscous torque induces rapid alignment of the tilted disk, as documented in previous studies \citep{bardeen_lense-thirring_1975, nelson_hydrodynamic_1999, stone_observing_2012}.
 We give a detailed calculation on the alignment timescale in appendix \ref{sec:alignment}.
 Alternatively, it may tear the disk apart, leading to a fast precession of the inner portion and subsequent alignment, while the outer part remains tiled.
 Therefore, we would not detect the light curve modulation in late time of TDEs.
+The corresponding timescale of Super-Eddington phase is given by \citep{Rees_Tidal_1988,Chen_Tidal_2018}